 (Canson, 180g, 42 x 59cm, Indian ink)

-“Finding new gods” is my visual impression of Skopje, the capital of North Macedonia whose authorities keep creating symbols of a religious nature, when they erect a gigantic Millennium Cross on the main hill that overlooks the city (2002), or set up a highly controversial programme of “Antiquization” since 2014, trying to turn their urban landscape into a classical one with statues of Justinian or Alexander the Great on their main squares.
+‘Finding new gods’ is a visual impression of Skopje, the capital of Northern Macedonia, whose authorities are constantly creating symbols of a religious nature, when they erect a gigantic Millennium Cross on the main hill overlooking the City (2002), or implement a highly controversial ‘Antiquisation’ programme since 2014, trying to transform their urban landscape into a classical one with statues of Justinian or Alexander the Great in their main squares.

-These are all the warning signs of a people having lost their identity and building an imaginary past of shared European values to bring the country closer to the European Union.
+These are all harbingers of a nation that has lost its identity and is building an imaginary past of shared European values to bring the country closer to the European Union.

-North Macedonia is like an uprooted nation, invaded, morcellated and recast so many times since antiquity, with its Byzantine past, followed by a very long ottoman period, a kingdom, Tito’s local brand of socialism and now an open market for a small population less than 2 million people with numerous minorities.
+Northern Macedonia feels like a nation that has been uprooted, invaded, fragmented and refounded so many times since antiquity, with its Byzantine past, followed by a very long Ottoman period, a kingdom, Tito’s local brand of socialism and now an open market for a small population of less than 2 million with many minorities.

-Neither the breakup of Yugoslavia, or the horrific wars that followed have eclipsed the memory of Marshall Josip Broz Tito, whose legacy is exceedingly difficult to assess.
-In my painting, I show him from the back, looking on by the shadowy arches of Justinian’s stone bridge.
-His presence is still felt everywhere and thousands of people still write letters to him like they would to a revered Christian Saint.
+Neither the break-up of Yugoslavia nor the horrific wars that followed eclipsed the memory of Marshal Josip Broz Tito, whose legacy is extremely difficult to assess.
+In the drawing, he is seen from behind, looking out over the shady arches of Justinian’s stone bridge.
+His presence is still felt everywhere, and thousands of people still write letters to him as they would to a revered Christian saint.